Last updated on February 20th, 2024 at 02:47 am

 It’s been just over a week that I’ve spent integrating the Axon into my life, and it’s definitely stepping up to the plate!
 Here are some of my favourite features:

 Great Look and Feel

-This thing just feels right in my hand.
-It could be the aluminum casing, the Corning antimicrobial Gorilla Glass, or the 170-gram weight that’s not so light you can’t feel it and forget your phone, but not so heavy that it’s cumbersome, but it’s definitely a phone I’ve enjoyed carrying in my pocket so far!
+This thing feels right in my hand.
+It could be the aluminum casing, the Corning antimicrobial Gorilla Glass, or the 170-gram weight that’s not so light you can’t feel it and forget your phone, but not so heavy that it’s cumbersome.
+Still, it’s definitely a phone I’ve enjoyed carrying in my pocket so far!